panpf/zoomimage/README.md

   on image size and container size
 * `Scaling damping`.
 When manually scaled beyond the maximum or minimum zoom factor, there is a damped rubber band effect
 * `One-finger scale`.
-Press and hold the screen to trigger a long press and swipe up and down to scale the image
+Double-tap and hold the screen and slide up or down to zoom the image
 * `Scroll bar`.
 Supports displaying horizontal and vertical scroll bars to clarify the current scroll position
 * `Read Mode`.
 When a long image is displayed in reading mode, the initial state automatically fills